 House of Commons: Mr Bishop was a Special Advisor to the Treasury Select Committee in its examination in 2003 of the implications for United Kingdom membership of the Single Currency.
 He advised the Treasury Committee on the corresponding reports in 1998 and 1996.

 House of Lords: He gives evidence frequently to the House of Lords European Affairs Committee - most recently in Novemeber 2015.
-He was a Specialist Adviser to the House of Lords Select Committee on the European Union in its 2003 inquiry into The Barriers to Competition in the Internal Market for Financial Services.European Movement (UK): He was elected as Vice-Chairman of the European Movement (UK) in 2017 - having been elected to the National Council in 2013, 2015 and 2017 and elected to the National Executive in 2015.
+He was a Specialist Adviser to the House of Lords Select Committee on the European Union in its 2003 inquiry into The Barriers to Competition in the Internal Market for Financial Services.European Movement (UK): He was elected as Vice-Chairman of the European Movement (UK) in 2017 - having been elected to the National Council in 2013, 2015, 2017 and 2019 after election to the National Executive in 2015.

 Liberal Democrats: He was a member of the party's Europe Working Group and served on the previous Europe Group and the Globalisation Group.